 Ava started playing soccer in May 2014, with Lil Kickers.
-It is offered by Sports Connections in Charlotte, NC.
+It was offered by Sports Connections in Charlotte, NC.
 They did lots of cute things like chase and pop bubbles, play with a parachute, and of course dribble and score goals.
 She really liked being the goalie, hehe.

 Next, we registered her in Soccer Shots where she participated in multiple seasons (8 half-hour sessions) plus three, week-long summer camps.
 She started out with the Mini program (ages 2-3) and finished in the Classic (ages 3-5).

 In the fall of 2016, she joined the Mini Kickers, now know as Tiny Tykes (ten 45 minute sessions).
 This program is offered by Challenger Sports in Jacksonville, NC.
 The coach’s help the kids “develop their balance, agility, coordination, color recognition, and numerical learning, along with increasing their confidence and social skills.”
 She had a lot of fun!
 Great program!